hakyimlab/MetaXcan/README.md

 ## Where to go from here

-Check [this](https://github.com/hakyimlab/MetaXcan/tree/master/software) if you want to learn about more general or advanced usages of MetaXcan.
+Check [this](https://github.com/hakyimlab/MetaXcan/tree/master/software) if you want to learn about more general or advanced usages of S-PrediXcan.

 Check out the [Wiki](https://github.com/hakyimlab/MetaXcan/wiki) for exhaustive usage information.